bxparks/AUnit/README.md

 _Each capture of the parameter string consumes flash memory space.
 If the unit test has numerous `assertXxx()` statements, the flash memory cost is expensive.
-AUnit omits the parameters to reduce flash memory space by about 33%_
+AUnit omits the parameters to reduce flash memory space by about 33%._

+_The messages for asserts with bool values are customized for better clarity (partially to compensate for the lack of capture of the string of the actual arguments, and are different from ArduinoUnit._

 ### Test Summary